 LABORATORIES AND APPARATUS.-The Chemical Laboratory is fitted up with the usual modern arrangements for individual work-separate cabinets and tables supplied with gas and water, and a good collection of working apparatus.
 Similar provision is made for the Department of Physics.
 Apparatus is provided for illustrating the course before the class and for individual work.
-The Biological laboratory is equipped with all the regular apparatus necessary for thorough work in morphology, embryology, and histology.
-It includes compound and simple microscopes, a microtome, a paraffin bath, and the usual accessories of glassware, re-agents, etc. There is a working collection of several hundred zoological specimens, representing the important classes of vertebrates and invertebrates.
-The Department of Mathematics and Astronomy has a telescope made by Saegmuller, which is a refractor with five-inch object glass, equatorially mounted and driven by clock-work, and a very complete engineer's transit, also made by Saegmuller.
-The Department of Music is provided with fourteen upright pianos, a Steinway grand piano, a Knabe grand, two Chickering grand, and a two-manual pipe organ made by Brown.
+The three Biological Laboratories are equipped with all the regular apparatus necessary for thorough work in the courses offered; there are in addition rooms for photographic work, preparing materials, storage, and offices.
+The Department of Astronomy has a telescope made by Saegmuller, which is a refractor with five-inch object glass, equatorially mounted and driven by clock-work, and a very complete engineer's transit, also made by Saegmuller.
+The Department of Music is provided with fourteen upright pianos, a Steinway grand piano, a Knabe grand, two Chickering grand, and a two manual pipe organ made by Brown.